symfonycorp/symfony-cloud-docs/services/network-storage.rst

         '/var': { source: local, source_path: var }
         '/public/uploads': { source: service, service: files, source_path: uploads }

+The ``public/uploads`` directory can now be read from and write to as usual and several containers can acces this dictory and share the **same** files.
+The ``var`` directory however stays "local" and will not be shared by the different containers.

 .. note::

    You do **not** need to add a relationship to point to the ``files`` service.
    This is handled automatically by SymfonyCloud.

-The application can now read from and write to the ``public/uploads`` directory as if it was a local writeable mount.

 .. note::